Meerasachp/Meerasachp/README.md

 - 🌱 I’m currently learning advanced Ansible automation, GitHub Actions, Terraform, Docker, and CI/CD best practices for cloud-native environments.
 - 🛠️ Tech I work with: AWS | Docker | Kubernetes | Ansible | Jenkins | Terraform | Python
 - 📫 How to reach me: www.linkedin.com/in/meerasa-ch
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: One time, I automated a workflow that saved my team hours of manual work—honestly, my main motivation was to squeeze in an extra coffee break!
 But hey, efficiency is efficiency, right? 😆☕